thosgood/this-weeks-finds/markdown/1-50/week22.md

-So, we see that the edge-coloring formulation of the 4-color problem points to some relation with the quaternions, or, pretty much the same thing, the group SU(2)!
-(For what SU(2) has to do with quaternions, see "[week5](week5.html)".)
+So, we see that the edge-coloring formulation of the 4-color problem points to some relation with the quaternions, or, pretty much the same thing, the group $SU(2)$!
+(For what $SU(2)$ has to do with quaternions, see "week5".)
 Those wrong signs look distressing, but in the following paper Penrose showed they weren't really so bad:

-4) Applications of negative dimensional tensors, by Roger Penrose, in Combinatorial Mathematics and its Applications, ed.
+4) "Applications of negative dimensional tensors", by Roger Penrose, in _Combinatorial Mathematics and its Applications_, ed.
 D. J. A. Welsh, Academic Press, 1971.

 Namely, he showed one could count the number of ways to 3-color the edges of a planar graph as follows.
-Consider all ways of labelling the edges with the quaternions i, j, and k.
-For each vertex, take the product of the quaternions at the three incident edges in counterclockwise order and then multiply by i, getting either i or -i.
+Consider all ways of labelling the edges with the quaternions $i$, $j$, and $k$.
+For each vertex, take the product of the quaternions at the three incident edges in counterclockwise order and then multiply by $i$, getting either $i$ or $-i$.
 Take the product of these plus-or-minus-i's over all vertices of the graph.
 And THEN sum over all labellings!